services.xml: Vespa Cloud

 In cloud applications nodes are specified by count and node resources.

-- count: Positive integer.
+- count: An integer or range.
 The number of nodes of the cluster.

 <nodes> for <container>